The Criticism Dilemma in International Organizations

 Under contract with Oxford University Press

-The study explains this dilemma theoretically, shows how IOs deal with it empirically, and offers suggestions for managing it in practice.
+This book explains this dilemma theoretically, shows how IOs deal with it empirically, and offers suggestions for managing it in practice.
 Drawing on organization theory and sociological-institutionalist research, it examines criticism cultures in the United Nations Secretariat, the Food and Agriculture Organization, and the World Intellectual Property Organization.
-Based on 90 interviews with staff conducted in New York, Rome, and Geneva, as well as extensive document analysis, it reveals why learning deficits persist – and how some employees nevertheless manage to make their criticism heard.
+Based on 90 interviews with staff conducted in New York, Rome, and Geneva, as well as extensive document analysis, it reveals why learning deficits persist and how some employees nevertheless manage to make their criticism heard.
+By shedding light on the internal politics of international bureaucracies, the book offers a new perspective on organizational learning, bureaucratic dysfunction, and the agency of IO staff.